pkosurilab/BellaVista/README.md

   <img src="https://raw.githubusercontent.com/pkosurilab/BellaVista-KoLab-MERFISH/main/images/network_widget.png"
   alt="BellaVista network widget" width="200" />

   The network widget can be used to plot the cell connectivity networks.
 The centroid of each cell is plotted as a node (napari point layer), and is colored by its corresponding cell type: CM: pink, EC: green, IC: blue, FB: yellow.
 Cardiomyocyte->cell-type-specific edges are plotted, and are colored by the cell-type identity of the corresponding cardiomyocyte's neighbor.
 Note: this network is cardiomyocyte centric, meaning if two cells are connected, but neither is a cardiomyocyte, then the connection will not be shown.
-The node size can be adjusted with this widget.
   </p>

 <p align="left">